pywr-editor/editor/README.md

 Pywr editor provides the following features:

 - Full and easy customisation of model parameters, nodes, recorders, metadata, tables, imports and slots directly from the UI
 - Dynamic validation of model configuration
+- Easily run and debug your model using the toolbar actions
 - Support of custom model components
 - Interactive model schematic
   - pan, zoom, resize, screenshotting